jrudar/Triglav/README.md

     1) The "importance" of real and shadow features are based off of Shapley scores.

-    2) Features are clustered and nn ensemble approach is used to identify impactful clusters.
+    2) Features are clustered and an ensemble approach is used to identify impactful clusters.
 Shapley scores of real feature are compared to their shadow counterparts using a Wilcoxon signed-rank test. p-values are adjusted to correct for multiple comparisons across each round.